eliseomartelli/eliseomartelli.it/_posts/2020-09-13-iot-vlan-edgeos.md

     set service dhcp-server shared-network-name IOT_VLAN start 10.0.32.10 stop 10.0.32.100
     ```

-6. Setup the DNS forwarder to listen on this virtual interface:
+6. Setup the **DNS** forwarder to listen on this virtual interface:

     ```bash
     set service dns forwarding listen-on eth1.32
     ```

-7. Configure the mdns repeater:
+7. Configure the **mDNS repeater** ot enable mDNS resolution from our other networks (useful for devices like the Chromecast).

     ```bash
     set service mdns repeater interface eth1
     set service mdns repeater interface eth1.32
     ```

-8. Save your configuration with `commit` and then `save`.
+8. **Save** your configuration with `commit` and then `save`.

-Reached this point you should have a new VLAN that cannot see your other networks but can still access the internet.
+At this point you should now have a new VLAN that cannot see your other networks but can still access the internet.

 ---